sighupio/fury-kubernetes-monitoring/README.md

 create you customization layer with it please see the `kustomize` [repository](https://github.com/kubernetes-sigs/kustomize).

-For further details please refer to the single package directories in this repo.
+For further details please refer to the single package directories in this repository.

 ## Examples